Course and Exam Policies

 - a death in the family.

-- Waitlists cannot be accommodated; sign up now to avoid disappointment.
+- Waitlists cannot be accommodated; sign up early to avoid disappointment.

 - Correspondence will be directed ONLY to the address in your POC profile.